 - Place the log on a rimmed 11x17-inch cookie sheet lined with parchment paper.
 Cover with plastic wrap and let it prove in a warm place until the dough springs back quickly when prodded with a fingertip, about 40 minutes.

-- Watch the loaf as it bakes; some of the cheese may leak out of the bread if it cracks in the oven.
-Check to see if it's baked by inserting a thermometer into the center of the loaf; it should read at least 190 F.
+- Bake for 25-30 minutes, until browned.
+Check to see if it's baked by inserting a thermometer into the center of the loaf; it should read 200°F.

 Notes